Small Business

 7 min read

-A person works on a laptop in a stock room with boxes lining the shelves and sunlight flooding the room from the window
+A person works on a laptop in a stock room with boxes lining the shelves, choosing the right type of business address for LLC.

 Every limited liability company (LLC) must maintain specific address requirements to remain in good standing with state authorities.
 It’s one of the first things the state asks for.
 The business address you choose for your LLC appears on public documents, receives legal mail, and serves as the official location for your company.